RoleModel/tdd_node_card_game_of_war/README.md

 This is a starter repository for programmers new to TDD, objects, and/or javascript.

-Verify that you have a current version of node (e.g. > 8) installed.
+Verify that you have a current version of node (e.g. > 10) installed.

-If you have `nodenv`, simply execute
+If you have `nodenv`, simply execute:

 ```
-nodenv install 8.11.3
+nodenv install 10.16.2
 ```

 Either way, install the node packages:

 ```
 npm install
 ```

 The first assignment is to create a test-driven version of the card game of war.
 The tests for the 4 classes identified by the spec files should all pass by running

 ```
 npm test
 ```
 AND

 The manual system test

 ```
 npm start
 ```

 produces something like:

 ```
 [… lots of stuff deleted …]
 Player 2 took 4 of Hearts with 10 of Spades